coreymatyas/ophiuroid/README.md

 3. Modify config.js, particularly sites.
 4. `node app.js`

+## Adding a Ripper
+1. Create a new file in rippers/ named as the lowercase of its stylized name without spaces. ex: `rippers/rippernamehere.js`
+2. Add an object to the config for it under config.rip named the same as the filename. ex: `config.rip.rippernamehere`
+3. Add module imports.
+Ophiuroid exposes 3 things that a ripper will be use:
+    1. `../common`: contains common functionality for consistency between rippers.
+Currently has `downloadPage` for properly ripping and saving a path to media.
+    2. `../log`: common logger using winston.
+    3. `../config`.rip.rippername: get the config for the specific ripper module easily accessible.
+4. Set your `module.exports`:
+    1. `name`: stylized, human-readable name for the ripper. ex: 'Blogger', 'Imgur Gallery', etc.
+    2. `url`: regular expression that matches URLs the ripper is capable of ripping.
+Note: also has to match the protocol.
+See `blogger.js` for reference.
+    3. `authority`: describes how "specific" the `url` regex is to the given ripping method.
+0 -> internet (matches any site), 1 -> domain (matches example.com/*), 2+ -> subsections (matches example.com/images/*).
+Used for determining the most appropriate ripper for a given URL.
+In the event of multiple rippers of the same highest authority matching the same URL regex, behavior is undefined.
+    4. `rip`: function pointer to a function that accepts a site object as the only parameter and performs the ripping.

 ## Contributing
 I'm not actively seeking contributions since a lot of the core isn't finished yet, but if you particularly want to help, I've got a TODO list in the comments